 Notes: Each plot represents a regression.
 The dependent variable is total loans from local banks to zombie firms (first plot), from national banks to zombie firms (second plot), from local banks to non-zombie firms (third plot), and from national banks to non-zombie firms (fourth plot), all in log values.
 All regressions include year and city-cycle fixed effects, as well as prefecture controls.
-Standard errors are clustered at city level.
-Line segment around the dots gives the 90 % confidence interval.
+Standard errors are clustered at the prefecture level.
+Line segments around the dots give the 90 % confidence interval.

-6 Discussions
+6 Discussion